goneall/cdsbom/README.md

 cdsbom -out enhanced-sbom.json input-sbom.json
 ```

-This will read `input-sbom.json` and query ClearlyDefined for Licnese
+This will read `input-sbom.json` and query ClearlyDefined for License
 information.
 The License fields in the SBOM will be replaced to use the license
 data returned from ClearlyDefined.
 A new sbom will be written to
 `enhanced-sbom.json` with the updated fields in the same format as the input